Adam van Dommele

-Adam van Dommele (born 5 September 1984 in Elizabeth, South Australia, Australia) is an Australian footballer who last played for MetroStars.
+Adam van Dommele (born 5 September 1984) is an Australian former soccer player who last played for MetroStars.

 Club career

 In 2005 after returning from England he signed with A-League club Adelaide United however was released after his second season.
 Since then he has played for South Melbourne FC and most recently MetroStars, who serves currently as Captain.

 International career

 He has represented Australia at Under 17 level, including during the 2001 FIFA U-17 World Championship held in Trinidad and Tobago where he played in every game.